desult/steadystation/README.md

 ## Grid
 This module displays a collection of subpages as thumbnails with a title and an image.
 The image in the subpage's folder should be name sample.jpg to properly be found and display.

+### Product
+Submodule for Grid.
+Place an image named sample.jpg in this folder.

 ## Image Grid
 This module fetches all images in the pages folder and displays them as a grid.